-Denver's oldest boutique hotel, The Oxford, offers top-notch amenities, a luxurious spa and is located in the trendy LoDo neighborhood.
+Denver's oldest boutique hotel, The Oxford, is located in the trendy LoDo neighborhood and offers top-notch amenities and a luxurious spa.
 This 123-year-old hotel is also known for its haunted past, from tales of locked bathroom stalls to sinks that turn on and off during the night.
 But the real mystery lies behind the door of Room 320.
 In 1898, a woman named Florence Montague shot and killed her lover before taking her own life in that room.
 Since then, single male guests who stay in Room 320 have reported sheets being ripped off the bed and their arms being pulled by an unseen force.
-But the unexplained terror doesn't end in Room 320.
+But the unexplained terror doesn't end there.

-The hotel's Cruise Room bar is known for its martinis, Art Deco style and a mysterious postal worker.
+The hotel's Cruise Room bar is known for its martinis, its iconic Art Deco style — and a mysterious postal worker.
 Bartenders routinely report a man walking into the bar wearing an old post office uniform.
 He always orders a beer before muttering "the children, I have to get the gifts to the children."
-He appears to drink his beer and leave - but when the bartender picks up his bottle, it's always full.
+Then he appears to drink the beer and leave.
+However, when the bartender picks up his bottle, it's always full.
 Research has revealed a story of a postal worker from the 1930s who was on his way to deliver Christmas presents to nearby Central City, but the gifts were never delivered.
 That spring, his decomposed body was found on the way to Central City with all of the Christmas gifts still with him.
 That single beer at the Cruise Room may have been his last, and it may explain why he keeps coming back for one last sip.

-Downtown Denver's Brown Palace opened its doors on August 12, 1892 - and hasn't closed them for a single moment since.
-For more than a century the luxurious hotel and spa has stood as an anchor to the bustling financial and cultural district, playing host to presidents, prime ministers and celebrities.
+Downtown Denver's Brown Palace opened its doors on August 12, 1892.
+For more than a century, the luxurious hotel and spa has stood as an anchor to the city's bustling financial and cultural district, playing host to presidents, prime ministers and celebrities.

-The Brown Palace Club, a triangular space that once served as campaign headquarters for Dwight D. Eisenhower and as a private gentlemen’s club, is the source of more spooky stories than any other paof the building.
-Examples include reports of lights that turn on and off by themselves, and of carpet that crawls underfoot like something alive.
-Often spotted in the Club entryway or just outside of it is a man in a dark suit or uniform and a cap, which witnesses have described as looking like an old-fashioned railroad conductor's cap.
-When encountered and approached by the living, this specter silently retreats to the ground floor and into the wall of the 90-degree corner of the hotel.
-When the hotel first opened, the ground floor was encircled by retail shops and businesses - including the Rock Island Railroad ticket office in that same corner.
+The Brown Palace Club, a triangular space that once served as campaign headquarters for Dwight D. Eisenhower and as a private gentlemen’s club, is the source of more spooky stories than any other part of the building.
+Examples include reports of lights that turn on and off by themselves and of carpet that crawls underfoot like something alive.
+Often spotted in the Club entryway or just outside of it is a man in a dark suit or uniform and a cap.
+Witnesses have described him as looking like an old-fashioned railroad conductor.
+When approached by the living, this specter silently retreats to the ground floor and into the corner wall of the hotel.
+When the hotel first opened, the ground floor was encircled by retail shops and businesses, including the Rock Island Railroad ticket office in that same corner.

 THE STANLEY HOTEL

-Well known as inspiration for the Stephen King's novel "The Shining," this Colorado hotel has regularly been featured as one of America's most haunted hotels.
+Well known as the inspiration for Stephen King's classic horror novel "The Shining," this Estes Park hotel is regularly featured as one of America's most haunted hotels.
 In 1911, chief housekeeper Elizabeth Wilson was involved in an explosion that blasted her through the floor into a room one story below.
 The location of the explosion was repaired and converted into Room 217, the same room King visited when writing "The Shining."
 Guests staying in Room 217 often report unwanted housekeeping services, including having items put away or unpacked despite no housekeepers having been by.
 No living housekeepers, anyway!

 But it isn't just room 217.
-Most of the rooms in the hotel have had haunted experiences, including items moved, as well as lights turning on and off.
+Most of the rooms in the hotel have had haunted experiences, including items that seem to move by themselves and lights that turn on and off.
 In fact, the entire fourth floor of The Stanley Hotel (formerly the servant quarters) is quite active.
-Often, the sound of children playing in the halls of the Stanley can be heard, even when no children are present.
+Often, the sound of children playing in the halls of The Stanley can be heard — even when no children are present.